 Women’s underwear is stereotypically characterized by lace, frills, underwires, fiddly straps, thongs and the occasional pair of “granny panties.”
-Men’s, on the other hand, is known for stretchy fabrics, snug-fitting waistbands and easy breezy Y-fronts.
+Men’s underwear, on the other hand, is known for stretchy fabrics, snug-fitting waistbands and easy breezy Y-fronts.
 “Grandpa pants” is a term still waiting to be coined.

 The difference?
-One’s about appearance.
-The other, comfort.
+One’s about the underwear's appearance.
+The other is comfortable underwear.
 It’s a stark divide.
 But imagine how much better things could be if binary underwear wasn’t a thing.
 If all genders could be just as comfortable in their own skin – and what we wear on it.

 What you wear reflects who you are.
 Wear something that feels right.

 Gender neutral underwear isn’t made for a particular gender or a particular assumption about who you should be.
 Neutral isn’t exclusive.
 It’s inclusive.
 It’s for everyone, wherever and however you identify.

 When you go neutral, you take gender out of it, opening up opportunities for universal comfort, fit and performance.
 You find commonalities with everyone around you.
 And you can self-invent yourself, unburdened and unconstricted by societal expectations where a binary aesthetic = personal identity.